Ho52198/ats-mini-monster/README.md

 The spectrum graph on the radio display is now persistent across menus and band changes:

+- **Full Resolution Scanning**: Up to 1700 points per scan with optimal steps per mode:
+  - FM: 100 kHz steps (fast scanning, matches channel spacing)
+  - MW: 9 kHz steps (EU/Asia MW channel spacing)
+  - SW AM: 5 kHz steps (broadcast channel spacing)
+  - SSB: 1-2 kHz steps (fine resolution for ham bands, auto-adjusted to fit buffer)
+- **Live Frequency Display**: During scanning, the main frequency display updates in real-time to show the current scan position
+- **LRU-Managed Cache Pool**: 2000-point shared memory pool with automatic eviction of oldest scans when full
-- **Per-Band Caching**: Each band stores its own scan data in RAM.
+- **Per-Band Caching**: Each band stores its own scan data.
 When you switch bands and return, the spectrum is still there
+- **Live Progress Display**: During scan, the spectrum graph follows the current scan position in real-time
 - **Persistent After Menus**: Opening and closing menus no longer clears the spectrum display
 - **Save to Flash**: Use **Settings → Save Scan** menu option to save the current band's spectrum data to flash memory
 - **Auto-Load on Boot**: Saved spectrum data is automatically loaded when the radio boots, so your scans survive power cycles

-- **40 Band Limit**: RAM cache supports up to 40 bands (covers all standard bands with room to spare)
+### ALL Band Sparse Scanning

+The ALL band (150-30000 kHz) uses intelligent sparse scanning to handle the massive frequency range:

+- **Squelch-Based Detection**: Only stores frequencies where signal exceeds squelch threshold
+- **User-Selected Step**: Uses your Step menu setting (not a fixed step) for scan resolution
+- **Live Squelch Adjustment**: During ALL band scan, encoder controls squelch in real-time
+- **Baseline Markers**: Forced zero markers inserted every 50 steps to maintain graph shape
+- **Buffer Overflow Protection**: If more than 1700 signals detected, scan stops with "Squelch too low" warning
+- **Real-Time Graph**: Spectrum display updates progressively during scan

+To scan ALL band: Set squelch > 0, select ALL band, go to Scan menu, and press to start.

+### Extended Menu Display

+- **8 Menu Rows**: Menu panels now show 8 items instead of 5 (1 more above, 2 more below the selection)
+- **Full Height Panels**: Menu panels extend to use more screen space for easier navigation

 ### Memory Management